 If you like frappuccino, I highly recommend my berry frappuccino as well.
 But if you simply must have your chocolate and your coffee too, this is the right place to be.

 You know I try to include adaptogens in my recipes as often as possible.
 I have breakfast recipes with adaptogens here, smoothies and puddings, even a homemade “Nutella” with adaptogens here.
-Adaptogens are natural substances which help the body adapt to stress.
+Adaptogens are natural substances that help the body adapt to stress.
 Especially when there are too many unknowns in my life at any point, I tend to feel trapped.
 I tend to feel weak, worried, anxious.
 And I do realize the difference when I do not incorporate adaptogen for a couple of weeks.
 That said, I keep repeating: Everyone has unique needs, so what has helped me might not help you.

 There are combinations out there such as mushroom adaptogens with ashwagandha, or cacao, ginseng and maca combinations, and so on.
 I use maca every day, have been using a mushroom adaptogen mix recently, which had reishi, ashwagandha, cordyseps and so on.
 Now, I am waiting to try cordyseps from a place I discovered only last week (they have amazing prices!!).
 Will report again!

 In this recipe, I included maca and ashwagandha powder.
 I like to use Terrasoul because I think they provide great quality for a lower price than many other brands.
 That said, whatever brand you trust, I would try to go with organic, and do a little research before purchasing.